Can Infectious Disease Be Cured?

 - The immune system combats the infection, causing additional symptoms like headache, fatigue, fever, or rashes.

 - In some cases, the immune response is excessive, resulting in “friendly-fire.”
 The immune system attacks both infected and uninfected cells, simultaneously damaging otherwise healthy tissue.

+An immune response can vary from person to person.
+If the infection survives the immune system’s defenses, it will continue to spread and harm the host.
 If the infection survives the immune system’s defenses, it will continue to spread and harm the host.

 In sum, the symptoms of “feeling sick” in an infected person are a result of both the cell damage caused by pathogens and the immune system’s response.